-Joanna Hardin enters her fourth season as the head coach of the Virginia Cavaliers.
+Joanna Hardin enters her fifth season as the head coach of the Virginia Cavaliers in 2021.

 In 2019, Hardin led Virginia to its most wins since 2012.
 The Cavaliers also returned to the ACC Tournament for the second time in three seasons under Hardin.
 With 20 ACC victories, Hardin is already third all-time among UVA coaches in league wins.

 The Cavaliers also swept a pair of ACC series in 2019, marking the first occurrence since 2010.
 Under her leadership, Lacy Smith broke the Virginia single-season home run record, hitting 15 during the campaign.
 Smith went on to earn First Team All-ACC, All-Region and Softball America All-America honors.
 She was the fourth Cavalier to be named All-America and the first since 2004.

 In her first year at the helm, Hardin led the Cavaliers back to the ACC Tournament for the first time in three seasons and improved the Virginia win total by eight games.
 The Cavaliers won nine ACC games, the second most in school history.